 We believe our industry-leading medication management infrastructure products and services compare favorably with the offerings of our competitors, particularly with respect to the medication management outcomes that we have helped enable our customers to achieve across the continuum of care, from inpatient to outpatient, in each setting of care where medications are managed.
-We believe we have a strongly differentiated outcome-centric approach to medication management that combines robotics, smart devices, software, and expert services.
+We believe we have a strongly differentiated outcome-centric approach to medication management that combines robotics and smart devices, software workflows, expert services, and operational and optimization analytics.